Hamburg S-Bahn

 Hamburg S-Bahn Information

-A very important means of public transportation, the Hamburg S-Bahn is a rapid transit system with 6 lines, serving 68 stations.
-Currently operated by the S-Bahn Hamburg GmbH, the network began operations in the year 1907 and is part of the Hamburger Verkehrsverbund (HVV).
-Out of the 6 lines that the metro system covers, 4 of them work at all hours and 2 of them especially during peak hours.
-The S1, S21, S3 and S31 are the four main lines, while S11 and S2 are operational only during peak hours.
-The Hamburg S-Bahn holds a track length of 147 km, with 221 million passenger using the service annually (2010).
-At some point the Hamburg S-Bahn and Hamburg U-Bahn, interconnect making both the networks accessible to its users.
+A very important means of public transport, the Hamburg S-Bahn is a rapid transit system with 6 lines serving 68 stations.
+Currently operated by S-Bahn Hamburg GmbH, the network began operations in 1907 and is part of the Hamburger Verkehrsverbund (HVV).
+Of the 6 lines that make up the underground system, 4 operate at all times and 2 operate at peak times.
+The S1, S21, S3 and S31 are the four main lines, while the S11 and S2 operate only during peak hours.
+The Hamburg S-Bahn has a track length of 147 km, with 221 million passengers per year (2010).
+At some point, the Hamburg S-Bahn and the Hamburg U-Bahn will connect, making both networks accessible to their users.

 Hamburg S-Bahn Metro Map